-- Increase in Police is attributed to overtime related to the pandemic. - Increase in Non-departmental is attributed to the sale of land. - Decrease in Fleet is attributed to repairs and maintenance, fuel, and reduction in vehicle purchases.
+- Increase in Police due to overtime and off-duty services. - Decrease in Public Affairs is attributed to the cancellation of most special events due to the pandemic. - Increase in Fleet is attributed to contractual leasing agreement and repairs and maintenance.